W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/_posts/2020-4-30-experience-video.md

 ---
-layout: work
+layout: post
-title: Great Marketing with Video or motion graphics
+title: Get consumer centric with motion
 published: true
 ---

 # Why Video?
-Here's a kinetic typography graphic I created to illustrate why video is a consumer centric tool.
+Here's a simple kinetic typography graphic I created to illustrate why video is a consumer centric tool.

 {% include youtube.html youtube_id="VgIPMffAnoo" %}

 ---

-## Video is great marketing
+## Video is a great story teller

 Video is an effective medium for conveying your brand's message quickly.
 Viewers retain 95% of a message.